 - There is another link here between the ice dragon and the fire dragon and it is that they are both provided via incest, and Craster follows GRRM’s naming theme of a ‘Cr’ name being associated with northern incest.
 This includes Cregan Karstark.

 - Read the about those details here in Downfall of a Dynasty = Incest.

 The forest grew steadily thinner as she moved, and after an hour Shawn emerged from it entirely, into a wasteland of tumbled stone blocks and twisted, rusting metal.
 She knew what it was; she had seen other ruins before, where families had lived and died, and their halls and houses had gone all to rot.
 But never a ruin so extensive as this.
 The family that had lived here, however long ago, had been very great once; the shattered remains of their dwellings were more extensive than a hundred Carinhalls.
 She began to pick a careful path through the crumbling, snow-dusted masonry.
 Twice she came upon structures that were almost intact, and each time she considered seeking shelter within those ancient stone walls, but there was nothing in either of them that might have caused the light, so Shawn passed on after only a brief inspection.
 The river she came to soon thereafter stopped her for a slightly longer time.
 From the high bank where she paused, she could see the remains of two bridges that had once spanned the narrow channel, but both of them had fallen long ago.
 The river was frozen over, however, so she had no trouble crossing it.
 In deepwinter the ice was thick and solid and there was no danger of her falling through.

-- Bran and friends seeking shelter at Nightfort, which also features in the Martin werewolf story The Skin Trade.
+- The gradual decline of the castles along the wall, Bran and friends seeking shelter at Nightfort, which also features in the Martin werewolf story The Skin Trade.